TraverseData/traverse-retargeting-publisher-documentation/README.md

 ## Setting up your templates

-Traverse Email Retargeting uses your template for all advertising email sent to your lists.
+Traverse Email Retargeting uses your branded template for all advertising email sent to your subscribers.

-Before we can start sending mail, please send your HTML header and footer
+Before we can start sending mail, please send us your HTML header and footer.

+Please also indicate which subscriber and suppression list(s) to use for each template.